qichao-arlo-wang/RISC-V32I_CPU/team_statements/pipeline.md

 ### 5.Write Back
-- In pipelining, to prevent data hazards, write backs to registers occur at the falling edge of the clock cycle instead of the rising edge.
+- In pipelining, to prevent conflicts with other instructions, write backs to registers occur at the falling edge of the clock cycle instead of the rising edge.

 ## Pipeline Control and Hazards